 - Comments on the draft License Application provided by resource agencies and interested parties

-- Progress Energy, resource agencies and interested parties complete Second Stage Consultation
+- DEP, resource agencies and interested parties complete Second Stage Consultation

-- Progress Energy prepares and files the License Application with FERC
+- DEP prepares and files the License Application with FERC

 Third Stage of Consultation

-Progress Energy has worked cooperatively and closely with local, state and federal resource agencies – and other parties with direct interests in the project – for many years.
-Progress Energy desires to, and will, continue this cooperation by expanding the consultation process beyond the minimum requirements of the traditional three-stage relicensing process.
-Progress Energy established various work groups focused on specific resource areas to review existing data, identify areas where additional resource information may be needed, and to jointly develop appropriate study plans for obtaining the needed information.
+DEP has worked cooperatively and closely with local, state and federal resource agencies – and other parties with direct interests in the project – for many years.
+DEP desires to, and will, continue this cooperation by expanding the consultation process beyond the minimum requirements of the traditional three-stage relicensing process.
+DEP established various work groups focused on specific resource areas to review existing data, identify areas where additional resource information may be needed and jointly develop appropriate study plans for obtaining the needed information.

-Following issuance of the ICD in early February 2003, Progress Energy held a joint meeting, which was open to the public.
-The purpose of the joint meeting was to describe the Project, review information provided in the ICD, and provide opportunity for identification of concerns and issues related to Project operation and effects.
-Progress Energy expanded the purposes of the joint meeting by also using it as an opportunity to invite resource agencies and interested parties to participate in one or more Resource Work Groups (RWG).
-The initial purpose of the RWGs was to (1) review existing data, (2) identify resource issues and needs, (3) identify additional studies and their goals, and (4) review study plans.
-Progress Energy intends to conduct needed studies using study plans that have been cooperatively developed through the RWGs.
+Following issuance of the ICD in early February 2003, DEP held a joint meeting, which was open to the public.
+The purpose of the joint meeting was to describe the project, review information provided in the ICD and provide opportunity for identification of concerns and issues related to project operation and effects.
+DEP expanded the purposes of the joint meeting by also using it as an opportunity to invite resource agencies and interested parties to participate in one or more Resource Work Groups (RWG).
+The initial purpose of the RWGs was to (1) review existing data, (2) identify resource issues and needs, (3) identify additional studies and their goals and (4) review study plans.
+DEP intends to conduct needed studies using study plans that have been cooperatively developed through the RWGs.

-Progress Energy wanted to allow sufficient time for the RWGs to become familiar with the project, project operations, and the resources potentially affected by the project.
+DEP wanted to allow sufficient time for the RWGs to become familiar with the project, project operations and the resources potentially affected by the project.
 Therefore, the following schedule for relicensing activities occurred between the joint meeting and submittal of a license application by April 30, 2006.

 - Joint Meeting/Site Visit - March 25 and 26, 2003